johanneswseitz/event-sourcing-in-practice/pages/slides/04-getting-to-know-you.md

 Would you agree?

-- The domain we work with requires business insight {.slide}
-- Our business objects match our DB Tables
+- Our domain is mostly just CRUD operations
 {.slide}
+- Our business objects map neatly to our DB Tables {.slide}
-- We use Hibernate (or any ORM) for O-R Mapping {.slide}
+- We use Hibernate (or another ORM) for O-R Mapping {.slide}
 - We have a sh*tload of services, mutating business objects {.slide}